privacy-scaling-explorations/zk-kit/README.md

 #### How can I test and publish my library?

 ZK-kit provides two commands: `yarn test` and `yarn publish:fp`.
 Both must be run from the root folder. `yarn test` will test all packages in the monorepo, including yours using the files inside your `packages/my-package/tests` folder. `yarn publish:fp` can only be run by those who own the NPM token of the ZK-kit organization.
-They will then have to publish the package.
-This task will be automated in the future.
+They will then have to publish your package.
+This task could be automated in the future.

 #### How can I create benchmarks for my library?

-You can see an example in the `@zk-kit/incremental-merke-tree` package.
-It has a `yarn benchmark` NPM script that uses [Benny](https://github.com/caderek/benny).
-You can find the benchmark script in the `benchmarks` folder.
-When you run the command it creates a `benchmark` folder with the HTML results, which you can open in a browser.
+You can see some examples in the `benchmarks` folder.
+All you have to do is create a file that exports a function to run your benchmark in that folder, and add that function to the `index.ts` file.
+The `yarn benchmarks` command can be run with no parameters (it will run all the benchmarks), or you can specify the name of your benchmark file to run just that.
+When you run the command it will creates a `benchmarks/results` folder with your results.

 #### How can I publish the documentation of my library with typedocs?